corkami/collisions/README.md

 **Example**:
 with this [script](scripts/pdf.py),
-it takes [less than a second](examples/pdf.log) to collide the 2 public PDF papers like Spectre and Meltdown:
+it takes [less than a second](examples/pdf.log) to collide the two public PDF papers like Spectre and Meltdown:

 Examples: [spectre.pdf](examples/collision1.pdf) ⟷ [meltdown.pdf](examples/collision2.pdf)